AndrewHulme/route_planner/README.md

 ## Adding features to MVP

-With a working MVP we moved on and decided to add a database where the user can save routes.
+With a working MVP we moved on and:
+- Allowed users to save their routes to a database.
-We also setup authentication to the app with Firebase.
+- Setup authentication to the app with Firebase.
+- Added functionality to show the user's location in realtime.

 ## User Stories